jlparkI/AntPack/docs/index.rst

 AntPack NonCommercial Use (v0.3.9 onwards)
 =====================================================
-Tools for numbering, sequence analysis and statistical modeling / ML for antibodies and TCRs, using amino acid sequences, with some limited support for DNA sequences.
+Tools for numbering, sequence analysis and statistical modeling / ML for antibodies and TCRs using amino acid sequences.

 .. toctree::
   :maxdepth: 1